ariebovenberg/snug/docs/tutorial.rst

 Related queries
 ---------------

-The github API is full of related queries: for example, creating a new issue related to a repository, or retrieving gists for a user.
+The github API is full of related queries.
+For example: creating a new issue related to a repository, or retrieving gists for a user.

 We can make use of query classes to express these relations.

 .. literalinclude:: ../tutorial/relations.py
    :lines: 12-15,35-